 Any trip to NOLA wouldnt be complete without trying a Beignets.
 These sugary breakfast pastries are well worth seeking out.

 Perhaps the most famous location is Cafe Du Monde which sits in the French Quarter and really is an experience.
-The menu is small and focused on beignets and the location enviable.
-It definitely the place to visit
+The menu is small and focused on beignets and the location is enviable.
+This is one of the best places for breakfast in New Orleans!

 There are other places to try Beignets too but this is the place to go for the experience.
 It does get bust so visit out of peak times to avoid the crowds.